 Visiting sites of special interest

 Jersey has a network of paths across public and private land in some of the Island’s most beautiful landscapes, some of which are SSIs.
-Visit the access to the countryside webpage to find out where these sites are and how you can use them without harming the plants and animals that live there.
+Visit the access to the countryside to find out where these sites are and how you can use them without harming the plants and animals that live there.

 The listing process